Updated on 2026/05/26

 Research Areas

-• Humanities & Social Sciences / Economic statistics / Productivity and Efficiency Analysis
+• Humanities & Social Sciences / Economic policy / Urban Economics

-• Humanities & Social Sciences / Economic policy / Spatial Economics and Regional Policy
+• Humanities & Social Sciences / Economic policy / Environmental Economics

-• Humanities & Social Sciences / Area studies / Regional Economy
+• Humanities & Social Sciences / Economic policy / Regional Economics

 Education